void-linux/void-docs/src/installation/guides/chroot.md

 The **ROOTFS method** requires only a host operating system that can enter a Linux chroot and that has both [tar(1)](https://man.voidlinux.org/tar.1) and [xz(1)](https://man.voidlinux.org/xz.1) installed.
 This method may be preferable if you wish to install Void using a different Linux distribution.
+Note that ROOTFS images generally contain out of date software, due to being a snapshot of the time when they were built, and do not come with a complete base-system, so using this method will entail the extra steps of updating the package manager and installing the base-system.

 ## Prepare Filesystems